How to Install Fail2ban with Firewalld on Fedora Linux

 sudo dnf install firewalld

-After installation, enable Firewalld to run at startup and start it immediately with this command:
+After installation, set Firewalld to start automatically at boot and launch it immediately using:

 sudo systemctl enable firewalld --now